Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Effects on the Gut–Brain Axis

-Because the vagus nerve is a primary communication pathway within the gut–brain axis, acupuncture’s benefits extend beyond the nervous system alone.
+Because the vagus nerve is a primary communication pathway within the gut–brain axis, acupuncture’s effects extend beyond the nervous system alone.

 By improving vagal signaling, acupuncture can: